(he/him)

 In our first session together, we'll start with introductions, then dive into the specific challenges you're facing.
 This will help me create a tailored plan for us to work through in follow-up sessions.

-I completed a three year post-graduate clinical associateship at the world renowned C. G. Jung Institute where I specialized in depth psychotherapy.
-Depth therapy is the exploration of the fundamental elements of the mind and a time tested process of growth and transformation through long-term talk therapy.
-I also trained in the method of integrating short-term methods like CBT, ACT, and DBT with psychoanalytic psychotherapy for ultra specialized treatment for the full range of issues that clients experience.
+I earned post-graduate clinical associateship at the C. G. Jung Institute where I specialized in depth psychotherapy.
+Depth therapy or Jungian analytical therapy is the exploration of the fundamental elements of the mind and a time tested process of growth and transformation through long-term talk therapy.
+I also trained in the method of integrating short-term methods with psychoanalytic psychotherapy for ultra specialized treatment for the full range of issues that clients experience.

 Jungian therapy delves into the unconscious mind, using techniques like free association and dream analysis to uncover deeper meanings and personal insights.
 This approach helps clients connect with their true selves, addressing internal conflicts and guiding them towards a more balanced and fulfilling life.
 This approach helps clients connect with their true selves, addressing internal conflicts and guiding them towards a more balanced and fulfilling life.